 Today, it grows wild on the island of Java in Indonesia and in the Himalayas.

 Did you know that?
-The Java long pepper gets its name from its shape.
+Java long pepper gets its name from its shape.
 These are not round berries, but kittens 2 to 4 cm long with scales like pine cones.

 David Vanille's choice: I have chosen to present you a java long pepper with an original flavour that is less pungent and sweeter than Asian peppers.
-To be eaten grated, like a nutmeg, whole in a simmered or crushed dish.
+To be eaten grated, like a nutmeg, whole in a stewed or crushed dish.

 It is one of the first spices to be imported into Europe.
 In fact, the Indian name "Pippali" is the origin of the words "Pepper" and "Pepper".

-The import of long pepper from Java ceased with the collapse of the Roman Empire.
+The import of long pepper from Java ceased during the collapse of the Roman Empire.
 It was not until the end of the 19th century and the resumption of the spice trade that it regained its former success.